OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 The sons of the wife of Hodiah, the sister of Naham, were:

-> the father of Keilah the Garmite,
+> the ancestor of Keilah the Garmite,
 > and Eshtemoa the Maacathite.

 ---